jedawson04/Applied-Machine-Learning-Homeworks/hw2/hw2-README.md

 Using a seed of 1234, train a tree for each of the training percentages in [0.2, 0.4, 0.6, 0.8] with the mnist1000.csv, occupancy.csv, and penguins.csv data sets.
 Plot the accuracies of the trees as a line chart, with training percentage as the x-axis, accuracy as the y-axis, and separate lines (in the same chart) for each data set.
 Upload your line chart to GitHub as an image file.

-**Line charts are 'Q5_line_plot' and 'Q5_line_plot_scaled'**
+**Line charts are found in '../Figures/hw2-figures/Q5_line_plot' and '../Figures/hw2-figures/Q5_line_plot_scaled'**

 a.
 What trends do you see for each data set?

 - mnist1000: Mnist1000 increases the most overall, especially in the beginning, before it tapers off.

-- occupancy: Occupancy has no (visible) increase in accuracy as the training percent is increased.
+- occupancy: Occupancy has no (visible) increase in accuracy as the training percentage is increased.

-- penguins: Penguins had a large increase in accuracy but not as much as mnist1000.
+- penguins: Penguins had a large increase in accuracy, but not as much as mnist1000.

 b.
 Why do you think those trends occurred for each data set?

-- As the training percentage is increased the increase in accuracy tapers off and settles around 80 ish%.
-I wonder if this is because of the limitations of the model on this data set and the conflation of two of the numbers.
+- mnist1000: As the training percentage is increased, the increase in accuracy tapers off and settles around 80%.
+We are unsure if this is due to a limitations of the model on this data set or the conflation of two numbers.

-- Occupancy has no increase, which might mean the model identifies the same patterns no matter the percent of training used.
-Also there are 20000 data points, so 20% of the data is still 5000 data points, which is sufficient to identify the trends present.
+- occupancy: Occupancy has no increase, which might mean the model identifies the same patterns no matter the percent of training used.
+Also, there are 20000 instances--meaning 20% is 5000--which is sufficient to identify the trends present.

-- It makes sense there is an increase in accuracy when more data is used for the penguins set since the set is so small, this data set also tapers off but around 95%.
-I'm not sure why 95% specifically, but I believe similar to mnist1000, this is a limitation in the model where 5-10% of the penguin data is conflated with another penguin.
-It would be interesting to identify the incorrect predictions in the tree and see if there are commonalities between them, since the data set is so small.
+- penguins: Applying the same logic from occupancy, it makes sense there is an increase in accuracy when more instances are used since the data set is so small.
+This set tapers off in accuracy around 95%.
+We're not sure why 95% specifically, but we believe that, similar to mnist1000, this is a limitation in the model where 5-10% of the penguin data is conflated with another penguin.
+It would be interesting to identify the incorrect predictions in the tree and see if there are commonalities between them.

 #### Question 6